CommonAccord/Cmacc-Org/Doc/Wx/org/nvca/COI/Form/Doc_v01.md

 2.1.=[Wx/org/nvca/COI/Sec/Text_v01.md]

-2.=[Z/ol/1]
+2.=[Z/ol/s1]

 3.sec=That the foregoing amendment and restatement was approved by the holders of the requisite number of shares of this corporation in accordance with Section 228 of the General Corporation Law.

 4.sec=That this Amended and Restated Certificate of Incorporation, which restates and integrates and further amends the provisions of this Corporation’s Certificate of Incorporation, has been duly adopted in accordance with Sections 242 and 245 of the General Corporation Law.

-90.1.sec=IN WITNESS WHEREOF, this Amended and Restated Certificate of Incorporation has been executed by a duly authorized officer of this corporation on this {EffectiveDate.YMD}.
+00.1.sec=IN WITNESS WHEREOF, this Amended and Restated Certificate of Incorporation has been executed by a duly authorized officer of this corporation on this {EffectiveDate.YMD}.

-90.2.sec={Company.Secretary.Sign.Block}
+00.2.sec={Company.Secretary.Sign.Block}

+00.=[Z/paras/s2]

 =[Z/ol/s4]

-DocBody={Doc}
+Sec={Doc}